Mumbai: No bidders yet for BMC vaccine tender

-The BMC had floated a tender for procurement of 1 crore vaccine doses.
+BMC had floated a tender for procurement of 1 crore vaccine doses.
 Apart from Covishield and Covaxin, the corporation is eying global vaccine firms like Sputnik V, Moderna, Pfizer and Johnson and Johnson.
+India has so far given approval to only three vaccines – Covishield made by SII, Covaxin by Bharat Bitoech, and Russian vaccine Sputnik V. On Friday, the first dose of Sputnik V was administered in Hyderabad.

-According to officials, the firm bidding for supplying vaccines to Mumbai will have to secure all mandatory clearances including from DCGI).
+Moderna, Pfizer, and Johnson and Johnson are yet to get final approval in India.
+According to officials, the firm bidding for supplying vaccines to Mumbai will have to secure all mandatory clearances including from Drugs Controller General of India (DCGI).

+As per the tender condition, the bidding firm will have to provide the required storage facility for the vaccine if it is other than what is available with the BMC.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines